texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 - Threading
 - Materials
 - Notes

-- Constructions Drawings are to include but not limited to:
+Constructions Drawings are to include but not limited to:

 - Cover Sheet
 - Site Plan
 - Existing Floor Plan (Remodel Only)
 - Demolition Plan (Remodel Only)
 - Floor Plan(s)
 - Elevations
+- Roof Plan

 | Event                                                                                             | Details                                                                                                          | Event # |
 | ------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- | ------- |